 What Autopilot is capable of differs by country.
 In the UK, where we tested it, the system can perform lane changes on motorways and dual-carriageways, but only if you nudge the steering wheel first.
 To do this, flick the indicator and the car will check if it is safe to pull out; if it's not safe, the lane marker will turn red on the display.
 Once safe, you can nudge the wheel and the car will complete the lane change for you, slotting itself into the next lane.

-In the US, where version 9.0 introduced Navigate on Autopilot, the system will actively suggest overtakes, and even take the exit slip road, then navigate the flyover and merge onto the next highway.
+In the US the system will actively suggest overtakes, and even take the exit slip road, then navigate the flyover and merge onto the next highway.
+This is enabled with Navigate on Autopilot - in the UK while you don't get all those things, it will make suggestions about lane changes for you, but you then have to make those lane changes as detailed above.

 However, Autopilot will occasionally disengage.
 The system does so with no real warning, other than two beeps to signal you are now back in control.
 We recently had the car (running version 9.0) do this mid-way through a lane change.
 Autopilot started the manoeuvre, but disengaged while straddling the lane marker for no obvious reason.